heuermh/bh20-workflows-bhxiv/Ambarish_Kumar_workflows/README.md

 Four real sequenced illumina RNASEQ reads were involved into the study.
 List and description of the dataset are as follows.

-- SRR10903401 - paired-end SARS-CoV2 illumina RNASEQ reads.
+- [SRR10903401](https://www.ncbi.nlm.nih.gov/sra/SRR10903401) - paired-end SARS-CoV2 illumina RNASEQ reads.
 Host is human and geolocation is Wuhan city, China.

-- SRR10903402 - paired-end SARS-CoV2 illumina RNASEQ reads.
+- [SRR10903402](https://www.ncbi.nlm.nih.gov/sra/SRR10903402/) - paired-end SARS-CoV2 illumina RNASEQ reads.
 Host is human and geolocation is Wuhan city, China.

-- SRR11092057 - paired-end SARS-CoV2 illumina RNASEQ reads.
+- [SRR11092057](https://www.ncbi.nlm.nih.gov/sra/SRR11092057) - paired-end SARS-CoV2 illumina RNASEQ reads.
 Host is human and geolocation is Wuhan city, China.

-- SRR11092064 - paired-end SARS-CoV2 illumina RNASEQ reads.
+- [SRR11092064](https://www.ncbi.nlm.nih.gov/sra/SRR11092064) - paired-end SARS-CoV2 illumina RNASEQ reads.
 Host is human and geolocation is Wuhan city, China.

 ### Used tools

 ### Future work

 - Generation of CWL tool for each bioinformatics tools used into the workflow.

-- Making CWL tool for each SOP
+- Making CWL tool for each SOP.

 - Generation of WDL script for each SOP.

 - Fomation of workflow for SPARK enabled tools.
 Currently GATK4 tools are enabled for SPARK MapReduce framework.

 - Deployment of workflows onto HPC cluster and cloud infrastructure.

 - Developemnt of GALAXY tools and formation of GALAXY workflows for bioinformtics anlysis more focused onto Viorology i.e virus genomes.

 - Achieve and enhance the scalability of the workflows.

 ### Team